top of page

 Artist Statement

+Every Bright Thing is not your regular young adult fare — it’s a book that doesn't apologize for being what it is.
+A mess of chaotic rage writhing in the shadows.
+Because there are some things in this world that are only seen clearly in the dark, just like there are certain types of pretty which can only emerge when the light falls elsewhere.
 Many novels thrive on minimalism.
 Almost every MFA textbook will tell you that keeping things spare lets the reader do the work.
 But I think there’s a truth in the opposite approach.
 And the unapologetic result of this truth is a story that serves as a ferocious reminder that not all forms of excess are negative.
 Because the way I see it, YA should be as hard to define as adolescence itself.
 After all, nothing is more full-tilt crazy than the years of our adolescence.
 This is why Every Bright Thing refuses to be another easily digestible retelling of familiar tropes designed for maximum profit.

 The same complexity applies to fairy tales.
 Especially the original Grimm fables.
 They are unpredictable, gory and nuanced, often with a stubborn lack of redemption.
 Sometimes the kids are rewarded, but just as often, what the protagonists endure is so terrible, so life changing, that a happy ending feels almost meaningless, an inadequate response to an act of extraordinary survival.
 Every Bright Thing steals from the bones of the fairy tale while subverting their emotional landscape.
 Sure, there are young kids in trouble who have to face down the worst kind of scary all on their own, but there ain’t no mentors in this world, no wise old-folks, no grown-up saviours rushing in to save the day.
 And there ain’t no moralistic preaching either.
 The kids in my world have to save themselves in whatever way they can, they have to raise themselves up with guile, and grit, and violence.
 And yet, unlike a fairy tale, this book concerns itself more with the characters emotional response to these challenges.
-As such, I’ve attempted to merge the psychological specificity of contemporary literary fiction with the casual smart-mouth sarcasm of YA and the menacing-but-dreamy, time-don’t-matter quality of a fable.
+As such, I’ve attempted to merge the psychological specificity of contemporary literary fiction with the casual smart-mouth sarcasm of YA and the menacing yet dreamy quality of a fable.

 As John Yorke points out when discussing the studies of Nassim Nicholas Taleb, it ain’t past blockbusters we should be focusing on, for every game-changing work of art is a Black Swan — something that no one saw coming or had ever conceived of before.
-Every Bright Thing aspires to be that unexpected emergence — a middle finger to a tiktok world that’s making you feel disposable.
+Every Bright Thing aspires to be that unexpected emergence — a middle finger to a short-form tiktok world that’s making you feel disposable.
 And besides, the way I see it, all the best stories have a few things in common.
 They don't please everyone, not everyone survives, and everyone leaves changed.

 bottom of page